naokazuterada/MarkdownTOC/README.md

 ## Compatibility

-This is by no means an exhaustive list and you are welcome to provide additional feedback.
-But here is listed what Markdown rendering platforms and tools that are known to be compatible and incompatible with the **MarkdownTOC** plugin.
+This is by no means an exhaustive list and you are welcome to provide additional information and feedback.
+Here is listed what Markdown rendering platforms and tools where compatibility and incompatibily has been asserted with the **MarkdownTOC** plugin.

 | Application  | Compatibility |
 | ------------ | ------------- |